sizzlinsinger/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## My motivation was to create a study guide from the pre-work course.
 I built a webpage that is a place to store my notes on HTML, CSS, git and JavaScript.
 It makes it easy to store and access my notes from any device with the internet.
-Throught the project I learned the basics of HTML, CSS, JavaScript and how we use git to save all of the different versions of out work.
+Throught the project I learned the basics of HTML, CSS, JavaScript and how we use git to save all of the different versions of our work.

 ## Installation